HoneyBadgerSeeker/CodeVisualizer/README.md

 - **Sidebar View**: Automatically appears in the CodeVisualizer sidebar
 - **Panel View**: Right-click → "Open Flowchart in New Window"
 - **Multiple Views**: Open flowcharts in different editor columns

-### Repository Visualization

-1. Open a workspace folder
-2. `Ctrl+Shift+P` → "CodeVisualizer: Open Repository Visualization"
-3. Explore your repository structure interactively
-4. Click files to open them in the editor
-5. Hover over nodes to see metrics

 ### AI Labels (Optional)